 Certain persons, employers and members of MPF-exempted occupational retirement schemes are exempt from compliance with MPF requirements.
 Failure to comply with MPF requirements by employers constitutes an offence and is subject to heavy penalty.

-With rising public expectation towards investor protection and members' autonomy in choosing MPF schemes in recent years, the following changes have been implemented in the fourth quarter of 2012:
+With rising public expectation towards investor protection and members' autonomy in choosing MPF schemes in recent years, the recent developments which have been or may be put in place are as follows: